kubedb/docs/docs/guides/elasticsearch/gitops/gitops.md

 type: Opaque
 ```

-Now, we will add this file to `kubedb /es-configuration.yaml`.
+Now, we will add this file to `kubedb/es-configuration.yaml`.

 ```bash
 $ tree .